michelsalib/BCCExtraToolsBundle/README.markdown

 ## Features:

 - a `bcc:trans:update` command that extract all your missing i18n message from your twig templates and saves into yaml, xliff or php translation files.
+- a `UniqueValidator` that allow to check the uniqueness of a value in the database using doctrine

 ## Installation and configuration: